CtrlK

 Trigger Term Quality

-Explicitly lists natural trigger phrases like 'apollo rbac', 'apollo permissions', 'apollo roles', 'apollo team access', 'apollo enterprise security'.
-These are terms users would naturally use when needing this skill, with good coverage of variations.
+Provides natural phrases users would actually say ('apollo rbac', 'apollo permissions', 'apollo roles', 'apollo team access', 'apollo enterprise security') with good coverage of variations, matching the anchor 3 example.

 3 / 3